nooqta/kodyfire/packages/kodyfire-cli/README.md

 ### Search and install a kody

-Based on your project, search availables kodies and select the one that fits your need.
-There are [13 kody packages](#Available kodies) available at the moment.
+Based on your project, search [availables kodies](#Available%20kodies) and select the one that fits your need..

-To search available kodies by keyword runthe following command. if you don't specify a keyword all available kodies will be listed
+To search [availables kodies](#Available%20kodies) by keyword runthe following command. if you don't specify a keyword all available kodies will be listed.

 ```bash
 kody search [keyword]